This NY Times study “The Psychology of Sharing, Why do People Share Online,” was published in 2011. It was online

-This study was used as a reference for Boston Web Designers article: Learn how to go viral on Facebook by posting shareable content.
+This study was used as a reference for the Boston Web Designers article: Learn how to go viral on Facebook by posting shareable content.
 We hope it helps you with your social media marketing.

 Publications, Academic Research, and Studies on Why Do People Share Online, Sharing on Social Media and Social Networking Behavior

 Published on PBS science

 Nsikan Akpan the digital science producer at PBS did a great job reporting on the nature magazine publication on why people cannot stop sharing the fake news.
 The study found that when news feeds are overflowing, people have a difficult time discriminating between fact-based stories and fake news on social media.
 The problem stems from how social media platforms work, and may also explain the popularity bias in modern journalism.

 This news story is based on the Nature human behavior study and publication – Limited individual attention and online virality of low-quality information, PUBLISHED: 26 JUNE 2017 | VOLUME: 1 | ARTICLE NUMBER: 0132